 Checkout Complexity

 This is the most underestimated challenge.
-Payment gateways designed for traditional WordPress break in headless environments.
+Payment gateways designed for a standard WordPress frontend break in headless environments.
 Session management across decoupled frontends is consistently problematic.

 We’ve seen headless projects blow past budget specifically because checkout integration took 3x longer than estimated.
-Stripe, PayPal, Afterpay—each has quirks when the frontend isn’t WordPress.
-A broken checkout costs revenue—and fixing it in a headless environment costs far more than fixing it in standard WooCommerce.
+Stripe, PayPal, Afterpay – each has quirks when the frontend isn’t WordPress.
+A broken checkout costs revenue – and resolving it in a headless environment costs far more than resolving it in standard WooCommerce.

 Fractured Support